secdev/scapy/doc/scapy/installation.rst

 You need the following software packages in order to install Scapy on Windows:

-  * `Python <http://www.python.org>`_: `python-2.5.4.msi <http://www.python.org/ftp/python/2.5.4/python-2.5.4.msi>`_.
-After installation, add ``C:\Python25`` and ``C:\Python25\Scripts`` to your PATH.
-I'm using Python 2.5.
-Scapy-win does not work with Python 2.4 or 2.6, because not all third-party extensions on this page are available for them.
+  * `Python <http://www.python.org>`_: `python-2.5.4.msi <http://www.python.org/ftp/python/2.5.4/python-2.5.4.msi>`_. `python-2.6.3.msi <http://www.python.org/ftp/python/2.6.3/python-2.6.3.msi>`_.
+After installation, add the Python installation directory and its \Scripts subdirectory to your PATH.
+Depending on your Python version, the defaults would be ``C:\Python25`` and ``C:\Python25\Scripts`` or ``C:\Python26`` and ``C:\Python26\Scripts`` respectively.
   * `Scapy <http://www.secdev.org/projects/scapy/>`_: `latest version from the Mercurial repository <http://scapy.net>`_.
 Unzip the archive, open a command prompt in that directory and run "python setup.py install".
-  * `pywin32 <http://python.net/crew/mhammond/win32/Downloads.html>`_: `pywin32-214.win32-py2.5.exe <http://surfnet.dl.sourceforge.net/sourceforge/pywin32/pywin32-214.win32-py2.5.exe>`_
+  * `pywin32 <http://python.net/crew/mhammond/win32/Downloads.html>`_: `pywin32-214.win32-py2.5.exe <http://surfnet.dl.sourceforge.net/sourceforge/pywin32/pywin32-214.win32-py2.5.exe>`_ `pywin32-214.win32-py2.6.exe <http://downloads.sourceforge.net/project/pywin32/pywin32/Build%20214/pywin32-214.win32-py2.6.exe>`_
   * `WinPcap <http://www.winpcap.org/>`_: `WinPcap_4_1_1.exe <http://www.winpcap.org/install/bin/WinPcap_4_1_1.exe>`_.
 You might want to choose "[x] Automatically start the WinPcap driver at boot time", so that non-privileged users can sniff, especially under Vista and Windows 7.
 If you want to use the ethernet vendor database to resolve MAC addresses or use the ``wireshark()`` command, download `Wireshark <http://www.wireshark.org/>`_ which already includes WinPcap.
-  * `pypcap <http://code.google.com/p/pypcap/>`_: `pcap-1.1-scapy-20090720.win32-py25.exe <http://www.secdev.org/projects/scapy/files/pcap-1.1-scapy-20090720.win32-py2.5.exe>`_.
+  * `pypcap <http://code.google.com/p/pypcap/>`_: `pcap-1.1-scapy-20090720.win32-py25.exe <http://www.secdev.org/projects/scapy/files/pcap-1.1-scapy-20090720.win32-py2.5.exe>`_ `pcap-1.1-scapy-20090720.win32-py2.6.exe <http://www.secdev.org/projects/scapy/files/pcap-1.1-scapy-20090720.win32-py2.6.exe>`_.
 This is a *special version for Scapy*, as the original leads to some timing problems.
 Now works on Vista and Windows 7, too.
 Under Vista/Win7 please right-click on the installer and choose "Run as administrator".
-  * `libdnet <http://code.google.com/p/libdnet/>`_:  `dnet-1.12.win32-py2.5.exe <http://libdnet.googlecode.com/files/dnet-1.12.win32-py2.5.exe>`_.
+  * `libdnet <http://code.google.com/p/libdnet/>`_:  `dnet-1.12.win32-py2.5.exe <http://libdnet.googlecode.com/files/dnet-1.12.win32-py2.5.exe>`_ `dnet-1.12.win32-py2.6.exe <http://www.secdev.org/projects/scapy/files/dnet-1.12.win32-py2.6.exe>`_.
 Under Vista/Win7 please right-click on the installer and choose "Run as administrator"
   * `pyreadline <http://ipython.scipy.org/moin/PyReadline/Intro>`_: `pyreadline-1.5-win32-setup.exe <http://ipython.scipy.org/dist/pyreadline-1.5-win32-setup.exe>`_

 Just download the files and run the setup program.
 Choosing the default installation options should be safe.

-For your convenience direct links are given to the versions I used (for Python 2.5).
+For your convenience direct links are given to the versions I used (for Python 2.5 and Python 2.6).
 If these links do not work or if you are using a different Python version, just visit the homepage of the respective package and look for a Windows binary.
 As a last resort, search the web for the filename.

 After all packages are installed, open a command prompt (cmd.exe) and run Scapy by typing ``scapy``.
-If you have set the PATH correctly, this will find a little batch file in your ``C:\Python25\Scripts`` directory and instruct the Python interpreter to load Scapy.
+If you have set the PATH correctly, this will find a little batch file in your ``C:\Python26\Scripts`` directory and instruct the Python interpreter to load Scapy.

 If really nothing seems to work, consider skipping the Windows version and using Scapy from a Linux Live CD -- either in a virtual machine on your Windows host or by booting from CDROM: An older version of Scapy is already included in grml and BackTrack for example.
 While using the Live CD you can easily upgrade to the lastest Scapy version by typing ``cd /tmp && wget scapy.net``.